Tutorial - Integrate Dynamo

 - Setting up worker

-By the end of this tutorial, you will have created a simple VIKTOR application that creates a geometry and data view of a simple house, see GIF below:
+By the end of this tutorial, you will have created a simple VIKTOR application that generates the geometry of a house and calculates some basic properties.
+For the final result see the GIF below:

 You can find the complete code below